The most popular questions in agile retrospectives

 How can we improve?

-The other very common retrospective idea is the so called “Keep stop start retrospective”.
-It consists of three questions, you might already guessed which ones:
+Another very common retrospective is the so-called “Keep Stop Start Retrospective”.
+It consists of three questions, which you may have already guessed:

 Best agile retrospective questions